mnkyking/RPGMakerGame/Documentation/Game Design/Blacksmith_Armor_Template.md

 # Blacksmith Armor Template

-Armor is the top piece of clothing for a character that provides defense against attacks.
+**Armor** is the top piece of clothing for a character that provides defense against attacks.
+**Leggings/Skirt/BottomWear** are worn over the characters lower body and provide defense against attacks.
+**Shield** is carried with 1 hand of the character and provides great defense against attacks.
+**Helmet/Hat** is worn over the characters head and provide defense against attacks.
+**Boots** are worn over the characters feet and provide defense against attacks.

 ## Stats
 **Name**: name of item